Hessian-based Lagrangian closure theory for passive scalar turbulence: Introduction

 This paper provides a self-consistent closure theory of 3D passive scalar turbulence on the basis of LRA.
 In contrast to RI-LRA focusing on the velocity statistics, we modify the representatives of scalar field; instead of the scalar field itself, we treat its second-order derivative which effectively characterizes local scalar distribution via \emph{Hessian matrix}.
+Unlike scalar itself, its Hessian matrix can reflect fluid's turbulent motion, realizing the memory fading effect of the scalar statistics.
 Then we reach an alternative theory -- hereafter referred to as \emph{Hessian-based LRA} or simply \emph{HBLRA} -- which offers a self-consistent closure model for scalar statistics.
-Based on the Hessian of two-rank, its two-point statistics are eventually four-rank correlation tensors.
+Based on the Hessian of two-rank, its two-point statistics become eventually four-rank correlation tensors.
 Whereas constructed from such complex quantities, the resultant closure equations are simple and feasible enough in the actual calculation.
 A prototypical idea is briefly applied to inertial-particle problem in our recent work \cite{AYMY18}, while more comprehensive and generalized discussions may be given in the present paper focusing on passive scalar turbulence.
+Finally, as the first step among various possible applications, we apply HBLRA to the Obukhov-Corrsin spectrum and present its analytical solution accompanied by universal memory-fading functions of the scalar.
 In Sec. \ref{FORMULATION} we provide the general formulation of HBLRA.
 In Sec. \ref{INERTIAL CONVECTIVE}, the Obukhov-Corrsin spectrum of the scalar-variance spectrum is derived by applying HBLRA to inertial-convective range of well-developed turbulence, where the universal Obukhov-Corrsin constant is theoretically derived by full analysis of HBLRA equations.